 All of Cheyenne appeared alive with the news of the fire last night.
 Anna could see the black smoke still lifting into the skies above, and the air smelled acrid and bitter.
 There were crowds in the streets nearest the disaster, and a log jam of carts and wagons as the day’s bakeries and butchers and general stores still had to deliver their goods through the throng.

 “Clear out!
 Get, the lot of you ghouls!”
-Sheriff Cain was shouting at the front of the crowd, Anna watched as he clapped his hands and tried to spur people back.
+Sheriff Cain was shouting at the front of the crowd.
+Anna watched as he clapped his hands and tried to spur people back.

-She could see the cause of his annoyance too, as the pumper – the small fire fighting engine was trying to turn around, with deputies pulling the mules attacked to it’s end.
+She could see the cause of his annoyance too, as the pumper—the small firefighting engine was trying to turn around, with deputies pulling the mules attached to its end.

 Anna hopped up onto a nearby porch and craned over the heads of those around her.
 She couldn’t see any active flames, which was why the pumper was probably being towed away to get more water from the city cisterns.
 She could see a stream of deputies and rail workers in the yard, pulling at blackened timbers and trying to clear the worst of the debris they could still reach.